-We set out to walk along the coastal footpath, threading across the fields from Ednovean Farm along the ancient footpaths that drop execrably down towards the sea.
-As we emerged at Trebarvah, there is a spellbinding view down over Perranuthnoe to St Michael’s Mount, which is so evocative of an impressionist painting.
+We set out to walk along the coastal footpath, threading across the fields from Ednovean Farm along the ancient footpaths that drop down towards the sea.
+As we emerged at Trebarvah, there is a spellbinding view down over Perranuthnoe to St Michael’s Mount.

-Stackhouse and the Admiral
+Stackhouse Cove and the Admiral

-We like a rocky cove below the imposing presence of Acton Castle known as Stackhouse Cove after the Admiral of the same name.
-The Admiral lived in the castle when now called away to London and used to conduct experiments into see weeds in the rocky pools.
-He was also the landlord for the infamous John Carter of the Smuggling family that I wrote about in “The smugglers of Prussia Cove” that worked Prussia Cove just beyond Cudden point and made good use o his absences although as somebody wryly remarked he couldn’t have been totally ignorant of his tenant’s adventures.
+Below the imposing presence of Acton Castle lays Stackhouse Cove after the Admiral of the same name.
+The Admiral when not in London and used to conduct experiments into sea weeds in the rocky pools.
+He was also the landlord for the infamous John Carter of the Smuggling family “The smugglers of Prussia Cove”They worked Prussia Cove just beyond Cudden point and made good use of his absences.
+Although as somebody wryly remarked he couldn’t have been totally ignorant of his tenant’s adventures.

 Admiral Stackhouse had a sea pool built for his wife beautifully hewn from the rocks with neatly cut steps.
 As elegant as a Japanese plunge pool is it perfectly concealed on the rocky ledges guarding the eastern slops of the Cove near the ruined boat house.

 After our quiet hours on the cove we took the lower route back to Perranuthnoe.
 It came as a shock to reach the bustle of the village after the quiet serenity of our little cove.
 Finally as we reached the peace of home we turned again to admire the view back over Perranuthnoe.